Vasuki Sunkavalli

-Vasuki Sunkavalli (born 17 August) is an Indian lawyer and model who was the I Am She – Miss Universe India 2011 Title Holder.
-She has represented India at the Miss Universe 2011 pageant held in São Paulo, Brazil on 12 September 2011, but failed to place in the semifinals.
+Vasuki Sunkavalli (born 17 August 1984) is an Indian model, lawyer, entrepreneur, actress and beauty pageant titleholder who was crowned I Am She – Miss Universe India 2011.
+She has represented India at the Miss Universe 2011 pageant held in São Paulo, Brazil on 12 September 2011, but failed to place in the semifinals due to non participation in preliminary rounds.

 Sunkavalli was crowned I Am She – Miss Universe India on 15 July 2011 in Mumbai, India.

 Law school and experience

 In 2002, Sunkavalli enrolled at the Symbiosis International University in Pune, India for her Bachelors in Law degree.
 While in India, Sunkavalli did a series of internships at local law firms and at India's National Human Rights Committee.

 In 2007, she moved to New Delhi to pursue a Diploma in Intellectual Property Rights from Global Institute of Intellectual Property.
 It was during this time that Sunkavalli was approached by members of the Indian fashion industry and she also started her modeling career.

 In 2009, Sunkavalli enrolled at New York University School of Law as a recipient of the prestigious Dean's Scholarship to study International Law and Human Rights and graduated with an LLM degree.

 Upon graduating from NYU, she interned at the Human Rights Watch in NYC and went on to work as the Third Committee's Research Assistant at the United Nations’ Permanent Mission of India.